boldflight/BibleConverter/test_EPUB/output/1sam.md

 [9] So Saul said, “Bring me the burnt offering and the peace offerings.”
 Then he offered a burnt offering.
 [10] Just when he had finished offering the burnt offering, Samuel appeared on the scene.
 Saul went out to meet him and to greet him.
 [11] But Samuel said, “What have you done?”
-Saul replied, “When I saw that the army had started to abandon me, and that you didn’t come at the appointed time, and that the Philistines had assembled at Micmash, [12] I thought, ‘Now the Philistines will come down on me at Gilgal and I have not sought the Lord’s favor.’
+Saul replied, “When I saw that the army had started to abandon me, and that you didn’t come at the appointed time, and that the Philistines had assembled at Micmash, [12] I thought, ‘Now the Philistines will come down on me at Gilgal and I have not sought the **Lord**’s favor.’
 So I felt obligated to offer the burnt offering.”
 [13] Then Samuel said to Saul, “You have made a foolish choice!
-You have not obeyed the commandment that the Lord your God gave you.
-Had you done that, the Lord would have established your kingdom over Israel forever.
+You have not obeyed the commandment that the **Lord** your God gave you.
+Had you done that, the **Lord** would have established your kingdom over Israel forever.
 [14] But now your kingdom will not continue.
-The Lord has sought out for himself a man who is loyal to him, and the Lord has appointed him to be leader over his people, for you have not obeyed what the Lord commanded you.”
+The **Lord** has sought out for himself a man who is loyal to him, and the **Lord** has appointed him to be leader over his people, for you have not obeyed what the **Lord** commanded you.”
 [15] Then Samuel set out and went up from Gilgal to Gibeah in the territory of Benjamin.
 Saul mustered the army that remained with him; there were about 600 men.
 [16] Saul, his son Jonathan, and the army that remained with them stayed in Gibeah in the territory of Benjamin, while the Philistines camped in Micmash.
 [17] Raiding bands went out from the camp of the Philistines in three groups.
 One band turned toward the road leading to Ophrah by the land of Shual;